robin-rpr/calos/doc/clearly-run.rst

     Label for :code:`clearly run` peer group (implies :code:`--join`; default: see below).

+  :code:`--memory-max=BYTES`
+    Set memory limit for the container in bytes (up to 1024G).

   :code:`-m`, :code:`--mount=DIR`
     Use :code:`DIR` for the SquashFS mount point, which must already exist.
 If not specified, the default is :code:`/var/lib/clearly/mount`, which *will* be created if needed.

+  :code:`--name=NAME`
+    Assign a name to the container.
+Required when using :code:`--detach`.

   :code:`--no-passwd`
     By default, temporary :code:`/etc/passwd` and :code:`/etc/group` files are